UK Women's Athletic League

-The UK Women's Athletics League is a track and field athletics competition for teams of women.
-It is the women's equivalent of the men's British Athletics League and is the pinnacle of British athletic clubs league system.
+The UK Women's Athletics League was a women-only track and field team competition in the United Kingdom.
+The men's competition was known as the British Athletics League.
+The events were the pinnacle of the British athletic clubs league system.
+It was the pinnacle of the British athletic clubs league system.
+The competition ended after the 2019 edition, with it being replaced by the National Athletics League for the 2020 season, which was a merger of the mens and womens leagues.

+History

 The UK Women's Athletics League was inaugurated in 1975.
 In 2015 it consisted of four divisions, with up to 32 teams from across the United Kingdom.

 Competition

 There are four different divisions (Premier, Division 1, Division 2 and Division 3).
 Each of them has eight teams in competition, except the Division 3, with only seven teams.
 Every season there is a total of three matches to decide the division standings, two teams are relegated and two teams promoted for every division.

 In September each year a qualifying match shall be held and the leading two clubs in that match shall compete in Division 3 the following season.
 The qualifying match shall involve the highest placed club which wishes to compete, from each of the regional Scottish, Northern, Midland, Southern and Welsh leagues.